cjburkey01/ITCS3112FinalProject/README.md

 ITCS-3112 Final Project

+### Download

+The pre-built jar file may be downloaded from [the releases page](https://github.com/cjburkey01/ITCS3112FinalProject/releases/tag/v1.0.0).

 ### Build & Run

 > Note: For the following commands, replace `gradlew` with `./gradlew` when on Mac or Linux.